OSGeo/PROJ/docs/source/install.rst

     ctest

-With a succesful install of PROJ we can now install data files using the :program:`projsync` utility::
+With a successful install of PROJ we can now install data files using the :program:`projsync` utility::

     projsync --system-directory